mungitoperrito/grab-bag/README.md

 # grab-bag

-Consolidate scraps of who knows what from other repos
+This repo is a little bit of everything.
+It consolidates code, exercises, and small projects from other repos.

+Some of it might even be useful.